Creamy Garlic Parmesan Potatoes (Dauphinoise Potatoes)

 Instructions

-• Preheat the oven to 180C / 355F and butter a medium-sized baking dish.
+• Preheat the oven to 180C / 355F and butter a medium-sized baking dish (12 x 8 inches or similar).

 • Place the cream, milk, garlic, nutmeg (if using) and thyme in a medium saucepan and heat to a simmer.
 Add the potato and onion slices, put a lid on the saucepan and simmer for 10 minutes, until the potatoes are just tender.
 Give them a good stir after half the cooking time.

-2/3 cup double cream, 2/3 cup milk, 2 garlic cloves, a good grating of nutmeg, 1 pound potatoes, 1/2 a large onion
+⅔ cup heavy cream, ⅔ cup milk, 3 garlic cloves, ¼ teaspoon ground nutmeg, 1 pound potatoes, ½ large onion

-• Tip the rest of the potato mixture and cream/milk into the dish, smoothing out the top a little, then sprinkle over the rest of the cheese.
+• Empty the rest of the potato mixture and cream/milk into the dish, smoothing out the top a little, then sprinkle over the rest of the cheese.
 Grind over a bit more pepper (if you like), then sprinkle over a little more fresh thyme.

 • Bake for 25 to 30 minutes until golden and bubbling.